|Barbara Ann Allen Rainey|

 July 13, 1944 - Erno Rubik, the creator of Rubik's Cube puzzle, was born in Budapest, Hungary.

-July 13, 1960 - John F. Kennedy won the Democratic nomination to run for president of the United States.
-He beat Senator Lyndon Johnson.
+July 13, 1960 - John F. Kennedy won the Democratic nomination to run for president of the United States, beating Senator Lyndon Johnson.

-July 13, 1968 - Governor Nelson Rockefeller of New York, a Republican presidential candidate, revealed a four-stage peace plan that, he argued, could end the war in six months if North Vietnam assented to it.
-The proposal called for a mutual troop pullback and interposition of a neutral peacekeeping force, followed by the withdrawal of all North Vietnamese and most Allied units from South Vietnam; free elections under international supervision; and direct negotiations between North and South Vietnam on reunification.
+July 13, 1968 - Governor Nelson Rockefeller of New York, a Republican presidential candidate, revealed a four-stage peace plan that, he argued, could end the Vietnam War in six months if North Vietnam assented to it.

 July 13, 1969 - Former Alabama Governor George Wallace criticized President Richard Nixon for his handling of the Vietnam War and said he favored an all-out military victory if the Paris talks failed to produce peace soon.
 Wallace had run unsuccessfully against Nixon as a third party candidate in the 1968 presidential election.